-Essential DaVinci Resolve Project Settings (For Beginners!)
+featured DaVinci Resolve Project Settings

 Get them right when you start.

-What Do You Mean by Project Settings in DaVinci Resolve?
+Project Settings in DaVinci Resolve

-They include important settings like timeline resolution, timeline frame rate, optimized media, render cache, color management, image scaling, etc., to name a few.
+Project Settings” are fundamentally important properties of your project that are needed for proper editing, color grading, rendering, etc. They include important settings like timeline resolution, frame rate, optimized media, render cache, color management, image scaling, etc., to name a few.

 There are a ton of settings in DaVinci Resolve which could be intimidating when getting started.